frostbone25/ShaderVisualHelperGuide/README.md

 This is showing a world position vector, comprised of 3 components that are visible ***(x, y z)***.
 These are not normalized, so values are expected to go beyond (0...1) or (-1...1) depending on the scale of your world.

 Looking at world origin (0, 0, 0) should remain black.
-Moving from there should faill into colors, and the rate at which values change should be linear.
+Moving from there should fall into colors, and the rate at which values change should be linear.

-***NOTE: They should not change orientation/color when you move the camera***
+***IMPORTANT NOTE: They should not change value or color when you move/rotate the camera, they should remain in place regardless of where you move the camera.***

 # World Normals